MLH/mlh-site-boilerplate/README.md

  - Spin up the Jeykll server with `--watch` and `--incremental` enabled
  - Watch the `_site/` directory for changes and sync to browser

+### `gulp deploy`

+Generates the website from `master` and deploys it to the `gh-pages` branch.
+This is so you can write custom logic in Jekyll and still have it deployed on a static hosting provider like [GitHub Pages][github-pages]

+ - Watch the `js/`, `_sass/`, and `img/` directories for changes and run related tasks
+ - Spin up the Jeykll server with `--watch` and `--incremental` enabled
+ - Watch the `_site/` directory for changes and sync to browser

 ## Structure

 ```bash